curlew-knotwork/djembe/README.md

 | **Oral** | GUN | - | PA | - | DUN | - | TA | - | GUN | DUN | GO | DO | PA | - | TA | - |

 ### [ 2 ] Djole (4/4 - Mask Dance)
-**Master's Wisdom:** This rhythm "leans" backward.
+**Notes:** This rhythm "leans" backward.
 Do not rush the tones; let the syncopation breathe.

 | Beat | 1 | e | & | a | 2 | e | & | a | 3 | e | & | a | 4 | e | & | a |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |